-The soils of this site are deep to moderately deep (greater than 20" to bedrock), moderately well to somewhat excessively well-drained & moderately slow to moderately rapidly permeable.
-This site consists of stony and cobbly coarse fragment soils.
-The soil surface can be covered extensively with stones and boulders; and as such, plant density can be reduced.
-The soil characteristics most influential to the plant community are volume of coarse fragments in the profile that reduces the available moisture and the extensive cover of these coarse fragments, which can reduce the plant density.
+The soils of this site are deep to moderately deep (greater than 20 inches to bedrock), moderately well to somewhat excessively well-drained, and moderately slow to moderately rapidly permeable.
+This site consists of bouldery to cobbly coarse fragment soils.
+The soil surface can be covered extensively with coarse fragments, with stones and boulders common.
+The high fragment cover limits and causes plant density to be reduced.
+The soil characteristics most influential to the plant community are volume of coarse fragments in the profile that reduces the available moisture and vegetative cover.